Old Town Farmers' Market

 Receive an extra $20 in SNAP dollars every time you shop at the Old Town Farmers’ Market!
 We call it You SNAP, We Match!
 The Double Dollar incentive program is the City of Alexandria’s healthy food incentive program, which matches the customer’s SNAP benefits up to $20.
 The initiative is designed to help low-income communities gain access to healthy food and create an additional source of revenue for market vendors.
 Visit the SNAP information booth to get started!

-For more information, including on how to donate, visit the SNAP Double Dollars Program webpage.
+- For more information, including on how to donate, visit SNAP Double Dollars Program.

 Interested in Becoming a Vendor at the Old Town Farmers' Market?

 You must first create a login and profile.
 Vendor applications will be reviewed on a quarterly basis.

 Acceptance to the Old Town Farmers' Market as a new vendor is highly competitive and preferential consideration is given to vendors who:

 - Produce themselves, through a family member or with a direct employee, the items they intend to sell at market;

 - Offer a quality product unique to the OTFM, as determined by the Market Manager;